 Odette is a Democrat running for Baltimore City Council in the 14th District.
-Odette's campaign is a movement for Neighborhoods First, world class schools, innovation, and good government.
+Odette's campaign is a movement to put Neighborhoods and People First, world class schools, innovation, and good government.

 Find out more about what's happening in the campaign and how you can join!